waynebunch/feathers-chat/README.md

 ## Breakdown of the files will be in `breakdown` directory

+## I will start with the package.json file and work my way down as I see it

+A MEAN (Mongo, Express, Angular, Node and JS by proxy) tutorial for novices, by a novice.
+I've spent so much time trying to figure out what my next move is to get into the dev world.
+I figure I'm at an intermediate level where I could do the job, but getting the job would be much harder.
+Enter Git, where I'm going to start contributing like mad.

+**The best way for me to learn is through teaching to myself, and hopefully it helps others.**

+The idea:  Go through developed code that has a little bit of everything, and when I don't know something, figure it out and write about it.
+Reverse engineer the hell out of it.

+This is my attempt.

+Every note on here implies I didn't know much about it, so I did a little research on it.
+These explanations are from a learning dev, so they might not even be 100% correct, it's just how I see it.
+Hopefully it opens a discussion and the correct answers can be pushed.
+This seems the best way for me to learn as a self-proclaimed intermediate JS developer.
+I want to learn the MEAN (Mongo, Express, Angular, Node) stack and this has everything except Angular.
+I can do that later...

 **For those asking, these are needed to do this:  NodeJS and npm (included with node)**

 **I'm new to Git as well so bear with me...**